pauljwil/pauljwil.github.io/_pages/about.md

 I've played music since I was a kid.
 I began learning electric bass when I was twelve, studied music composition as an undergraduate, and played in numerous groups along the way.
 I recorded two albums of all original music soon after finishing college.

 These days I live in Portland, OR with my wife and two stepsons.
 When the weather's nice we like to explore the many bodies of water around here as much as we can.
+Some of the things I value are simplicity, humility, and effective communication.